Purchase on account in the Swiss online shop: models, costs and providers at a glance

 CembraPay / POWERPAY | Provider | Real-time | Individual | 30 days (or installments) | External provider plugin |

 3. Who bears the risk?
-Self-risk vs. guaranteed payment by External providers
+Own risk vs. guaranteed payment by third parties

 Risk distribution is the central difference between the models.
-With the classic invoice and the QR-bill, you as the Comerciante bear the full default risk.
+With the classic invoice and the QR-bill, you as the Comerciante bear the full risk of default.
 If a customer does not pay, you must send reminders yourself, initiate debt collection if necessary, and write off the amount in the worst-case scenario.

 With BNPL providers like Klarna, CembraPay, or POWERPAY, as well as with TWINT Pay later, the risk lies with the provider.
 You receive the invoice amount minus the transaction fee — regardless of whether the customer actually pays in the end.
-This protection has its price: The transaction fees are higher than with the QR-bill.
+This protection comes at a price: transaction fees are higher than with the QR-bill.

-In concrete terms: For a shopping cart of EUR 120, you pay around EUR 0.60–0.72 in fees with the QR-bill via Payrexx Pay.
-With Klarna (Standard), the fee is EUR 3.18 (2.40% + EUR 0.30).
-In return, you bear no default risk with Klarna.
-The question therefore is: How high is your actual default rate, and does it justify the higher BNPL fees?
+Concretely: For a shopping cart of EUR 120, you pay around EUR 0.60–0.72 in fees with the QR-bill via Payrexx Pay.
+With Klarna (Standard), the fee is EUR 3.18 (2.40 % + EUR 0.30).
+However, with Klarna, you bear no risk of default.
+The question is therefore: How high is your actual default rate, and does it justify the higher BNPL fees?

-4. What invoice purchase costs the merchant: Fee structure of the different models
+4. What purchase on account costs the merchant: Fee structure of the different models

 The cost structure varies considerably depending on the model.
 Here is a direct comparison of the fees for Swiss transactions: